aptech/docs/docs/CR-plotAddXY.rst

 .. function:: plotAddXY(myPlot, x, y)
 			              plotAddXY(x, y)

-    :param myPlot: A plotControl structure.
+    :param myPlot:
-    :type myPlot: TODO
+    :type myPlot: A plotControl structure

-    :param x: Nx1 or NxM matrix.
-Each column contains the X values for a particular line.
+    :param x:  Each column contains the
+        X values for a particular line.
-    :type x: TODO
+    :type x: Nx1 or NxM matrix

-    :param y: Nx1 or NxM matrix.
-Each column contains the Y values for a particular line.
+    :param y:  Each column contains the
+        Y values for a particular line.
-    :type y: TODO
+    :type y: Nx1 or NxM matrix